cockpit-project/cockpit/doc/modules.md

 Each module can provide one or more pieces of the UI, usually pages.

 Each module is a subdirectory of cockpit in the $XDG_DATA_DIRS and
 $XDG_DATA_HOME directories.
-That means, that by default the following directories are seacrhed for modules:
+That means, by default the following directories are seacrhed for modules:

     ~/.local/share/cockpit